arks-org/arkspec/draft-kunze-ark.md

 originally designed to store a secondary copy of metadata for many millions of identifiers.

+If an ARK Resolver Service receives a request for a NAAN that it knows nothing about, best practice is to redirect the request to N2T.net.

 ## Finding a Resolver Service

+In order to discover if a given host or origin {{RFC6454}} implements an ARK Resolver Service, it is recommended that it respond to the "/.well-known/ark" URI suffix {{RFC8615}} as described in the IANA Considerations section.

-In order to derive an actionable identifier (these days, a URL) from an ARK, a Resolver Service must be found.
+Given either a Compact ARK (missing an NMA) or an ARK with a non-functioning NMA, in order to derive an actionable identifier (these days, a URL), a Resolver Service must be found.
 On the web, the Resolver Service consists of a URI scheme and an NMA, where the NMA is a host or host/port combination, optionally followed by URI-type path components, all ending in a '/'.
 The Resolver Service is expected to